KarelZe/thesis/references/obsidian/chapters/🪄feature engineering.md

 All feature set, the their definition and origin is documented in Appendix [[🍬appendix#^7c0162]].

 ## Problem of missing values and categoricals
 The required pre-processing is minimal for tree-based learners.
 As one of few predictive models, trees can be extended to handle $\mathtt{[NaN]}$ values.
 Either by discarding missing values in the splitting procedure  (e. g.,[[@breimanClassificationRegressionTrees2017]] (p.
 150 ff.)) or by incorporating missing values into the splitting criterion (e. g., [[@twalaGoodMethodsCoping2008]]) (p.
 951).
 Recent literature for gradient boosting suggests, that handling missing data inside the algorithm slightly improves the accuracy over fitting trees on imputed data ([[@josseConsistencySupervisedLearning2020]] (p.
 24) or [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]] (p.
 6)).
-Also, some tree-based learners can handle categorical data without prior pre-processing, as shown in our chapter on ordered boosting ([[🐈gradient-boosting]]).
+Also, some tree-based learners can handle categorical data without prior pre-processing, as shown in our chapter on ordered boosting ([[🐈Gradient Boosting]]).

 However, neural networks can not inherently handle missing values, as a $\mathtt{[NaN]}$ value can not be propagated through the network.
 As such, missing values must be addressed beforehand.
 Similarily, categorical features, like the issue type, require an encoding, as no gradient can be calculated on categories.